 F.) My Profile will list your first and last name, company, email address, and subscription type.
 Here you are also able to update your password

-G.) By clicking Logout, you will log out of SunDAT Web.
+H.) By clicking Logout, you will log out of SunDAT Web.

 F. Mouse Settings

-Scrolling the wheel of your mouse in, or out, allows you to zoom in, or out of your map, respectively.
+Zooming in and out: Scroll the wheel of your mouse in, or out, allows you to zoom in, or out of your map, respectively.